North/West Passage

 Representatives from the states agreed it was necessary to move forward from the concept to developing a working coalition.
 An important issue was identifying which task comes first; development of the North/West Passage Coalition as a working organization or development of projects that the coalition members can begin to implement.

-At an Interim Steering Committee meeting on June 13, 2002 various program ideas and funding options for coalition planning were discussed.
+June 13, 2002 — At an Interim Steering Committee meeting various program ideas and funding options for coalition planning were discussed.
 The committee decided that to move the North/West Passage Corridor Coalition program forward, it would submit a request for pooled funding.
 Further, Minnesota would take the lead to develop the request and serve as the sponsor agency.

-On Jan.
-1, 2003, Minnesota sent a re-solicitation letter to each of the other seven states.
+January 1, 2003 — Minnesota sent a re-solicitation letter to each of the other seven states.
 North Dakota and Wisconsin indicated they would participate in the North/West Passage Project Solicitation along with Minnesota.
 Washington, Wyoming, Idaho, Montana, and South Dakota all agreed that the North/West Passage was a good project and wanted to remain involved, but their states were unable to participate financially at that time.

 North/West Passage